Singular Control in a Cash Management Model with Ambiguity: Introduction

 Note that the Ellsberg paradox is not really a paradox, because it does not result from a cognitive bias or irrationality.
-Rather, observed behaviour is driven by a lack of information.
+Rather, observed behavior is driven by a lack of information.
 It is perfectly possible for DMs to make consistent decisions under ambiguity.
 This has been shown by \cite{GiSch89}, who incorporate an ambiguity aversion axiom into the subjective expected utility framework.
-They then show that a rational decision maker acts \emph{as if} she maximizes expected utility over the worst--case prior within a (subjectively chosen) set of priors.
-This approach has been successfully used in many applications in economics, finance, and OR.\footnote{See, for example, \citet{Nishimura2007-it, Trojanowska2010-zn, Thijssen2011-ag, Cheng2013-to, Hellmann2018-xs} for applications to the investment decisions of timing game.
-The works of \citet{lin2014optimal,Jin2015-op,fouque2016portfolio} apply ambiguity to portfolio management.
-For the broader theory of ambiguity in volatility and interest rate in asset pricing, we refer to \citet{Epstein2013-fj} and \citet{Lin2021-fo}, respectively.}
+They then show that a rational DM acts \emph{as if} she maximizes expected utility over the worst--case prior within a (subjectively chosen) set of priors.
+This approach has been successfully used in many applications in economics, finance, and operation research.\footnote{See, for example of applications in investment decisions, \citet{Nishimura2007-it, Trojanowska2010-zn, Thijssen2011-ag, Cheng2013-to, Hellmann2018-xs} delve into timing game under ambiguous environment, while \citet{Asano2021-wg,Driouchi2020-zf} incorporate ambiguity into the model by means of technology shocks, and cultural biases, respectively.
+The works of \citet{Jin2015-op,fouque2016portfolio,Lin2021-fo} apply ambiguity to portfolio management.
+For the broader theory of ambiguity in volatility and interest rate in asset pricing, we refer to \citet{Epstein2013-fj} and \citet{Lin2021-fo}, respectively.
+For the literature related to decision making under \emph{smooth ambiguity}, which is another approach to model of ambiguity introduced by \citet{KlMaMu05}, we refer, for example, to the work of \citet{Hansen2018-yc,Hansen2022-ob,Balter2021-te,Balter2020-mb,Suzuki2018-nj,borgonovo2015decision}, among other notable authors. }